 Daily car service, and weather reports when required, kept the Agent busy.
 "Checking the yard", a daily

-The Agent kept all the tarriff books up-to-date.
-This was a major paper chore, often passed on to the
+The Agent kept all the tariff books up-to-date.
+This was a major paper chore, often passed on to the night operator

 Agents had their own dwelling, namely the station.
 Agent positions were advertised by telegrapher's bulletins twice

 a month with "HFL", which stood for House, Fuel, and Light costing about $1.50 per month from the Agent's